1. Blog

 And you don’t need to look high and low for a conditioner specially formulated for itchy skin.
 The way all conditioners work is by adding beneficial oils and moisture back to a dog’s skin and coat after shampoos strip them away.
 So almost any conditioner will work well after an anti-itch treatment, as long as you steer clear of options that include harsh chemicals or artificial scents.

-If your veterinarian suspects that food allergies or sensitivities are the root cause of your dog’s itchy skin, a feeding trial can help determine what’s causing the reaction.
+If your veterinarian suspects that food allergies or sensitivities are the root cause of your dog’s itchy skin and dandruff, a feeding trial can help determine what’s causing the reaction.

 That’s important because true food allergies are relatively rare in dogs.
 Research shows that only 1-2% of dogs suffer allergic reactions to foods.
 What’s more common are food sensitivities, which can trigger itchy skin as well as gastrointestinal upset in some cases.